 Meta Ads · Speech Pathology

-Facebook and Instagram ads built around the parents and carers who actually book speech pathology.
+Facebook and Instagram ads built around the parents and carers who actually book speech-pathology.
 Creative that earns the scroll.
 Lead forms that filter properly.

 Speech pathology is one of the most undermarketed specialties on Meta.
 For years, NDIS volume covered the gap.
 With NDIS changes coming in 2026, that's about to end.
 Meta is one of the strongest channels speech clinics can build now, because the buyer is on Facebook and Instagram every day.
 The parent of a late talker.
 The adult child of a stroke survivor.
 The carer of someone with a voice condition.
 They're scrolling.
 The right ad meets them at the moment they're already worried.